sashakarcz/bensonmasons.com/README.md

 ### The config file

-Take a look inside the [`exampleSite`](https://github.com/theNewDynamic/gohugo-theme-ananke/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](https://github.com/theNewDynamic/gohugo-theme-ananke/blob/master/exampleSite/config.toml).
-To use it, copy the [`config.toml`](https://github.com/theNewDynamic/gohugo-theme-ananke/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
-Feel free to change the strings in this theme.
+Take a look inside the [`content`](https://github.com/sashakarcz/bensonmasons.com/tree/main/content/en) folder of this site for all pages. [`static/images`](https://github.com/sashakarcz/bensonmasons.com/tree/main/static/images) is where all photos should go.
+You'll find a file called [`config.toml`](https://github.com/theNewDynamic/gohugo-theme-ananke/blob/master/exampleSite/config.toml](https://github.com/sashakarcz/bensonmasons.com/blob/main/config.toml) with all the metadata.

 You may need to delete the line: `themesDir = "../.."`